DuqueDeTuring/books2explore/readme.md

 - The Secret History of Wonder Woman by Jill Lepore
 - The Secret Life of the Mind por Mariano
 - The Self Illusion: How the Social Brain Creates Identity by Bruce Hood
 - The Sense of Style, Pinker
+- The Shepherd's Life: Modern Dispatches from an Ancient Landscape.
+James Rebanks.
 - The Shockwave Rider by John Brunner
 - The silk roads, peter frankopan
 - The Singing Life Of Birds: The Art And Science Of Listening To Birdsong	The Singing Life Of Birds: The Art And Science Of Listening To Birdsong by Donald Kroodsma (Hardcover)